-Pamela is a visiting research student from the University of Sāo Paulo who will be studying at the School of Education, University of Edinburgh from October 2013 to March 2014.
-Her thesis focuses on the development of critical intercultural pedagogies for students who study Portuguese as a foreign language.
-It is supervised by Dr. Maria Dasli (University of Edinburgh) and Dr. Maria Helena da Nóbrega (University of Sāo Paulo).
+Pamela was a visiting research student from the University of Sāo Paulo who studied at the School of Education, University of Edinburgh from October 2013 to March 2014.
+Her thesis focused on the development of critical intercultural pedagogies for students who study Portuguese as a foreign language.
+It was supervised by Dr. Maria Dasli (University of Edinburgh) and Dr. Maria Helena da Nóbrega (University of Sāo Paulo).

 Laura was on internship with CERES for May and June 2013 from the University of Indiana.
 She worked on the topic of reverse culture shock and cultural awareness.

 Christiana was on a month long placement in May 2013 while completing her Bachelor of Education at the Ontario Institute for Studies in Education, University of Toronto, Canada.
 Prior to this she undertook a Master’s degree in International Migration Studies through the University of Amsterdam where her thesis focused on racism in political discourse in Ireland.
 While on placement with CERES, Christiana interviewed teachers in their probationary year of teaching on their views on social justice and equity issues in education as part of a research project led by Dr. Rowena Arshad and Laura Mitchell.
 Her dissertation focused on discursive and everyday forms of racism and anti-racist pedagogy.